 Camping: A canoe-in campground, accessible by the James River, has six primitive sites (no electricity or water) and is open year-round.
 The campground has a toilet but no bathhouse.
 Nearby Bear Creek Lake, Pocahontas, Holliday Lake and Twin Lakes state parks also have camping.

 The park has about 7.3 miles of multi-use trails through various habitats including field edge, upland pine forest and mature hardwoods.
 The trails provide excellent opportunities for viewing wildlife.

 There are no designated swimming areas.

-The park has about 2.5 miles of James River waterfront accessible by a canoe slide launch at the end of River Launch Rd. within the park.
+The park has about 2.5 miles of James River waterfront accessible by a canoe slide launch at the end of River Launch Rd.
 Boats launched from boat trailers are not permitted on the slide.
-(A Department of Game and Inland Fisheries boat launch at Maidens off route 522 just north of the park allows such access.)
+A Department of Game and Inland Fisheries boat launch at Maidens off route 522 just north of the park, however, allows such access.
 Fishing access to the river bank is limited because of high bluffs, but easier access is being worked on.
 Fishing licenses are required and are available from the Virginia Department of Game and Inland Fisheries.

 Visitors launching a canoe or kayak from the park may enjoy a 5-mile float down river to the Maidens boat launch.
 This stretch of water is generally flat.
-Check with the National Weather Service for current river water levels.
+Check with this National Weather Service web page for current river water levels.

 Bridle trails are being developed but are not yet available.

 Click here for the park's trail guide.

-Powhatan and Goochland counties have plenty of enjoyable offerings including restaurants, shopping, farmers markets, historical sites and other family friendly activities, as well as wineries and breweries.
+Powhatan and Goochland counties offer many enjoyable restaurants, shops, farmer markets, historic sites and other family friendly activities, as well as wineries and breweries.